 - 210 People were provided accommodation

 - 68 Were currently or recently rough sleeping

 - 157 Made a positive move on towards independent living

 The Elms Hostel

-Our 44-bed hostel provides emergency and short-term accommodation for single homeless adults.
-Each resident is allocated a key worker who supports them with their specific issues such as mental health and relationship breakdown.
+Our 44-bed hostel, run in partnership with Dacorum Borough Council, provides emergency and short-term accommodation for single homeless adults.
+Each resident is allocated a Key Worker who supports them with their specific issues, such as mental health and relationship breakdown.
 They are also taught basic life and employment skills, which gives them the stepping stones to help rebuild their lives.

 We know that for someone living on the streets, dogs can provide the companionship and emotional support they so desperately need.

 DENS are very proud that The Elms, our pet-friendly hostel based in Hemel Hempstead, is the very first in the UK to be accredited as a Dog Friendly Hostel.
 Read more here.